Andy4495/SWI2C/README.md

 Writes the 7-bit device address along with either a read (1) or write (0) bit, for a total of 8 bits.

     uint8_t checkAckBit();
 Returns the value of the ACK bit received (either 1 or 0).
-This function is also used to send a NACK from the master when reading the last byte from the slave device.
+This function is also used to send a NACK from the controller device when reading the last byte from the peripheral device.

     void writeAck();
-Writes an ACK bit -- used by the master between bytes of a multi-byte read operation.
-The final byte is indicated by a NACK from the master (see `checkAckBit()` above).
+Writes an ACK bit -- used by the controller device between bytes of a multi-byte read operation.
+The final byte is indicated by a NACK from the controller device (see `checkAckBit()` above).

     void writeRegister(int regAddress);
 Writes the 8-bit `regAddress` value to the SDA bus.